Discover Uzbekistan : Religions

 The Muslim conquest (7th century)

-Initially, the conversion of the khans to Islam must have been quite formal, although the Muslims had a special aura, as their missionaries were also warriors.
-Islam was able to endure, largely thanks to the proselytizing of the Sufi brotherhoods.
-Today, Central Asian Islam is predominantly Sunni, with a mixture of Zoroastrian, Manichean, Buddhist and animist beliefs, and still strongly influenced by the Sufi brotherhoods.
-The Sufi Akhmad Yasavi, who lived in the 12th century, was Tamerlan's spiritual father.
-He is the author of mystical poems, the Hikmet, written in Turk, the language of the people.
-Widespread among the nomadic tribes, this Islam was imbued with shamanic traditions; today it has been gradually diluted in popular Islam.
+The 12th-century Sufi Akhmad Yasavi was Tamerlane's spiritual father.
+He is the author of mystical poems, the Hikmet, written in Turkish, the language of the people.
+Widespread among nomadic tribes, this Islam was imbued with shamanic traditions; today, it has been gradually diluted in popular Islam.

-The Sufi brotherhood, formed in the 14th century by Baha al-Din Naqchband, played a dominant role in the religious and political life of the Transoxian, and its burial site, a few kilometres from Bukhara, is still a major place of pilgrimage.
-The Naqchbandi wrote in Persian, the language of scholars, and represented a learned Islam, that of the sedentary and builders.
-They established many rites that regulated the practice of Islam.
+The Sufi brotherhood, founded in the 14th century by Baha al-Din Naqshband, played a dominant role in the religious and political life of Transoxania, and his tomb, a few kilometers from Bukhara, is still a major place of pilgrimage.
+The Naqshbandis wrote in Persian, the language of scholars, and represented a learned Islam, that of sedentary people and builders.
+They established numerous rituals governing the practice of Islam.
+Prayers to the saint often call for healing or fertility.
+As in Mecca, pilgrims circle the tombs three times, but some rituals come from other, sometimes pagan, religions: tearing a piece of clothing and hanging it on a tree to make a wish, crawling under the huge lectern of the Bibi Khanum mosque in Samarkand, spinning around the gigantic cauldron in the Yasavi mausoleum, or laying one's head on the black stone in the Naqshband mausoleum.

 The return of Islam after independence

-Islam Karimov, First Secretary of the Communist Party of Uzbekistan and First President of the Republic of Uzbekistan, took into account the maintenance of Islam in society.
-Advocating secularism, he nevertheless took an oath on the Koran.
-Islam, which had been re-established as the state religion after independence, had in fact never completely disappeared.
+Islam Karimov, First Secretary of the Uzbek Communist Party and first President of the Republic of Uzbekistan, took account of the continued presence of Islam in society.
+Although he advocated secularism, he took an oath on the Koran.
+Islam, re-established as the state religion after independence, had never completely disappeared.
 Its repression was intense from 1932 to the Second World War: recalcitrant Muslims were sent to Siberia, and mosques and madrasas were turned into warehouses or factories.
-But in the years that followed, the village mullahs were able to continue to teach the Koran discreetly and without too much concern.
+In the years that followed, however, village mullahs were able to continue discreetly teaching the Koran without too much concern.

-After independence, many madrasas were rehabilitated.
-Mosques were given over to worship in most of the country.
-Religious festivals are celebrated again, but Uzbekistan has been confronted for three decades with the emergence and development of a fundamentalist Islamist movement imported from Saudi Arabia, Wahhabism, whose most virulent members have fed the Uzbek Islamist movement with men and ideas.
+After independence, many madrasas (Koranic schools) were rehabilitated.
+Mosques were restored to worship in most of the country.
+Religious festivals are once again celebrated, but for the past three decades Uzbekistan has been confronted with the emergence and development of a fundamentalist Islam imported from Saudi Arabia, Wahhabism, whose most virulent members have fuelled the Uzbek Islamist Movement.